 Elders in Udaipur tell us that in the old days no part of a vegetable was wasted.
 Anything not used in the kitchen for human consumption became animal feed or was composted in the fields.
 There is no traditional name for this process.
 The older generation tell us they simply didn’t have the luxury of wasting anything.

-Today, many in Rajasthan and around India are reclaiming this process, calling it “zero-waste food.”
-This fits well into “zero waste” movements around the world that apply not only to food but to other spheres as well.
-These concepts aim at drastically reducing the waste we create, preserving resources better, and recycling or using in full, the many ingredients that go into our efforts.
+Today, many in Rajasthan and around India are reclaiming this process, calling it 'zero-waste food'.
+This fits well into 'zero waste' movements around the world that apply not only to food but to other spheres as well.
+These concepts aim at drastically reducing the waste we create, preserving resources better, and recycling, or using in full, the many ingredients that go into our actions and efforts.

 In Rajasthan, where deserts and droughts have been a part of reality for decades, every resource is valued.
 Food was not always abundant.
 Rajasthani cuisines are famous for using various kinds of cactus and dried vegetables.
 Five items found mostly in the deserts go into the famous panchkuta dish: ker, a local berry; sangria, a bean; kumtia, a seed; gunda, a sticky fruit; and sukhi lal mirchi or dried red chilli.
 When green vegetables were hard to find in small villages, people got creative.
 With many urban areas of the state still closely tied to the rural communities, these traditions have managed to survive.